 Many industries, from construction to utilities and even healthcare and information technology, are increasingly becoming project-oriented.
 As such, there is also a growing need for project management professionals.
 In fact, the latest data shows that the average salary for project management-oriented positions is significantly higher than those of other types of management roles (PMI, 2021).

 As the demand for project management specialists continues to grow, a master’s degree in project management can easily prove to be a lucrative investment for the future.
-Fortunately, college graduates looking to pursue this degree can do so despite the pandemic, thanks to the availability of the best online master’s degrees in project management.
+Fortunately, college graduates looking to pursue this degree can do so despite the pandemic, thanks to the availability of the best online master's degrees in project management.
+Professionals who completed a construction management bachelor degree online, for example, can be a good fit to pursue advanced studies in project management.
 This post touches on everything you need to know about an online master’s program in project management, including the requirements, costs, scope, and related opportunities.

 Even before the pandemic, there was already a notion that the traditional higher education model is challenged.
 Higher education, as an industry, lagged behind other sectors in terms of becoming more digitally driven (Gallagher & Palmer, 2020).
 If anything, the COVID-19 pandemic has pushed forward the long-overdue adoption of fully online degree programs.
 This is also mentioned in a 2021 study by Yan Li, Xiaoqing Wen, and their co-authors when they discussed the implications of online education for postgraduate development during the pandemic.

 "The outbreak of COVID-19 brings new challenges to the education and teaching of postgraduates in universities and colleges," the authors stated.
 "Universities and colleges have started online teaching mode to ensure the smooth progress of education."
 This, according to the researchers, can be a "good entry point for the reform of postgraduate education" as it can promote the exploration of new teaching methods for postgraduate education and even improve the quality of their learning experience.